-Lone Star College-CyFair offers foundational and intermediate classes in studio arts and design and are transferrable to most universities.
-Please visit our Visual Communications site for information concerning graphic arts classes and TV and video production.
+Lone Star College-CyFair offers art lecture courses as well as foundational and intermediate classes in studio arts and design.
+These classes are transferrable to most universities.
 For detailed information on our courses, please refer to the LSCS Catalog.

-Art History: Prehistory to Gothic (formerly Art History I) and Art History: Renaissance to Modern (formerly Art History II) delve more into the chronological study of art as an expression of culture.
+Art History: Prehistory to Gothic and Art History: Renaissance to Modern examine the history of art with an emphasis on how art impacted history and how history influenced the creation of art.
+Students will explore both the Western tradition and the arts of diverse cultures from around the world.
 Both classes are transferrable to most universities.
-For more information contact Art History Professor, Matt Backer.
+For more information, contact Art History Professors, Matt Backer or James Campbell.

 Our program offers Ceramics I and II classes.
 The fully equipped studio allows students to gain experience using stoneware clay which is fired using both electric and reduction firing processes.

 Students have the opportunity to experience a variety of traditional and alternative ceramics processes, such as Raku, Sagger, and pit firing.
-For more information contact Ceramics Professor, Suzanne Shield-Polk.
+For more information contact Ceramics Professor, Kelley Eggert.

 Our photography program offers both Photography I and II.
 We cover basic traditional darkroom photography technique in Photography I and move into digital photography using Mac computers in Photography II.
 Photography II students have the opportunity to experiment with more advanced techniques.